|

 Browning, Robert

 The Bishop Orders His Tomb at Saint Praxed’s Church -- A dying bishop obsesses over his self-glorifying tomb.
-The poem exposes how ego survives even as the body collapses.
+The poem exposes how ego survives on a death-bed.

-Caliban upon Setebos -- A concept of divinity is built from observed cruelty and caprice in nature.
+Caliban upon Setebos -- A concept of divinity built from perceived cruelty in nature.
 Is religion a projection of fears about reality and the human condition?

-Dramatis Personae -- Is there truth when words come from self-interest or distortion?
+Dramatis Personae -- Is there truth when words come from self-interest?
 Truth emerges through speech under pressure: contradiction, omission, and tonal instability.

 Fra Lippo Lippi -- A monk-painter pushes back against art as pious propaganda.
 He wants to paint reality and life as it is: no more sanitized sickly-looking saints.